topwaye/Crabelly/README.md

 Another question: Do a share map and a copy-on-write map coexist at the same layer ?
 Absolutely not.
 If they do, a bug follows, meaning a map can only be shared the split part, not the unsplit part, in this undesirable situation.

-The kernel makes everything complicated.
-That sucks.
 What is the prototype of an OS ?
 Of course, it is the switchboard of a telephone system used by a company, etc., where telephone calls are answered and put through(= connected) to the appropriate person or department.

 Designing, implementing, and testing an operating system as large and complex as Unix is quite a challenge.
 That is how I built this OS.
 Make the unknown known.